Information on this page, including unit offerings, is from the 2020 academic year.

 6. Evaluate the main challenges of implementation and manage change in organisations

-7. Understand the importance of Awareness, Communication, Engagement, Culture, Process and Measurements in Execution
+7. Justify the importance of Awareness, Communication, Engagement, Culture, Process and Measurements in Execution

 |Unit Learning Experiences||The unit is delivered using blended learning design features with core unit materials provided in a digital format followed up by small class knowledge application and skills development.
 This is enhanced by self-directed learning to further develop skills and application of knowledge to practical and current issues.